rmoore01co/java-refactoring-exercise/README.markdown

 Introduction
 ------------

-This project is used within the hybris software hiring process to determine knowledge of Java/Spring best practices and refactoring.
+This project is used within the SAP Hybris software hiring process to determine knowledge of Java/Spring best practices and refactoring.

 The idea of this exercise is to evaluate your ability to identify poor coding practices and improve the code through the use of best practices.